uikit/uikit-site/docs/pages/switcher.md

 The switcher component consists of a number of toggles and their related content items.
 Add the `uk-switcher` attribute to the element which contains the toggles.
 Add the `.uk-switcher` class to the element containing the content items.

-Typically, the switcher is combined with other components, some of which will be shown here.
+Typically, the switcher toggles are styled through other components, some of which will be shown here.

 ```html
 <!-- This is the nav containing the toggling elements -->